High School Density

 • Participated in a class discussion on: determining volume by different methods; drawing a straight line through the data points (including the origin); and calculating the slope of the line (rise over run)

-den2203.
-Our most popular set provides samples of 12 different substances (DEN-212).
-Also popular are the cubes of 6 metals (DEN-220).
+3. Our most popular set, the Density ID Set (DEN-212), provides samples of 12 different substances.
+Also popular are the cubes of Six Metals (DEN-220).
 Once students have mastered mass and volume measurements, they find it interesting to be able to identify a substance by determining its density.

 Advantages of using our Density Kits: